finbourne/lusid-python-tools/temp_Lusidtools_Documentation.md

-# Lusidtools Documentation
+# `lusidtools`

-Lusidtools is an opensource project from Finbourne technology that handles data uploads to LUSID.
+The `lusidtools` package is a set of utilities and reference implementation to upload and retrieve data into LUSID.

-If you haven’t already done so, you can learn more about LUSID and its benefits by visiting [www.finbourne.com/lusid](www.finbourne.com/lusid).

-Go to the [Sign-up page](https://demosetup.lusid.com/app/resources/tutorials/getting-started/create-account/create-domain) to create your own free trial LUSID domain in order to interact with LUSID.
+If you haven’t already done so, you can learn more about LUSID and its benefits by visiting [www.lusid.com](www.lusid.com).
+Go to the [Sign-up page](https://www.lusid.com/app/resources/tutorials/getting-started/create-account/create-domain) to create your own free trial LUSID domain in order to interact with LUSID.

-The [API Documentation]() and [Specification in swagger]() are two useful resources that provide in-depth documentation and allow authorised clients to query  and update their data directly.
+The [API Documentation]() and [OpenAPI specification]() are two useful resources that provide documentation and allow authorised clients to query and update their data directly.

-SDK's to interact with the LUSID API on GitHub are available in the following languages:

-- C#
-- Java
-- JavaScript
-- Python

-The Lusidtools package was built as a quick reference implementation of daily operations using python3.
+# Summary

+## Importing LUSID into LUSID

-All calls to LUSID are made in a single line of code using the `load_from_data_frame()` function call.
-The mapping of source data columns to LUSID properties can be configured as a single structure for a given file, and even supports multiple operations from a single file such as Loading instruments, transactions and generating holdings from a single transactions file.
+Calls to LUSID are made using the `load_from_data_frame()` function call which takes a set of mappings from source data to the corresponding LUSID fields, and can be configured per LUSID entity type (e.g. Instrument, Transaction etc.)

-The package also contains a number of utility functions that can be used to process data if required.

 # Tutorials

-Example implementations can be found in `lusid-python-tools/tutorials/` for Loading the following file types into LUSID:
+Example implementations can be found in `lusid-python-tools/tutorials/` for loading the following file types into LUSID:

 - Instrument Master
 - Instrument Properties